◎ MetroScopeLA County council intelligence

 Also taken up by: Calabasas, Glendale

-Also taken up by: Glendale, Pomona
+Also taken up by: Calabasas

 Ideas from peer cities (not found here yet)